Code-Institute-Submissions/diogo-pessoa-MyBucketList_AprResub/TESTING.md

 - **User Story** as a Developer I want the Jumbotron to have a inspirational quote while user review his bucketList.
 - **Test** Once page loading is complete Jumbotron has a quotes and it rotates every 45 seconds

+- **User Story** As a User I want to keep my list in case of a page reload.
+  - **Test** After adding at least one object to the list, If I reload my page, My list content is preserved
+  - **Fix** When Appending the Item to the list (on form submission) we can create an object in the localStorage to persist data on user's browser.
+Then on page loading, we check if there's content in said obejct and Add to Bucket HTML element.

+- **User Story** As a User when I delete one object from my BucketList, I want it to be removed from any persistence, So that the Page Reload does not show an outdated list.

 ### Bug-fixes

 - **BUG** On the first site visit quotes do not rotate.